diederich/moneymoney-monzo/README.md

 * The OAuth flow has been integrated in MoneyMoney.
 Make sure you use MoneyMoney >= 2.3.5
 * To allow fetching data from Monzo, there needs to be a Monzo Client app.
 There are 2 options right now:

-	1. you can either let me know your userID and I'll add it to mine
-	2. you can create your own client app and add the clientID and clientSecret in the Monzo.lua script

 *	Once installed, a Monzo account can be added via *Konto* > *Konto hinzufügen*.

 Feedback